Please view the document submission FAQ below for pharmacy operations assessments.

-The web portal has end-to-end security, meaning all information is secure from the moment you send the email to the moment we receive it at the College, i.e. secure lifecycle management of information.
+The web portal has end-to-end security, meaning all information is secure from the moment you send the email to the moment we receive it at the College, i.e., secure lifecycle management of information.

 Redaction of patient information should be done according to your organization’s policies.
 Operations advisors do not need access to patient identities in order to perform the assessment.
-However, it is important for YOU, to know the identity of your patients to provide any additional information during the assessment.
-If redacted copies are sent to the OCP, you should keep a record of the patient’s name for your own use.
+However, it is important for YOU to know the identity of your patients to provide any additional information during the assessment.
+If redacted copies are sent to OCP, you should keep a record of the patient’s name for your own use.

 When you first receive the encrypted email from the College, you will be asked to create an email encryption account with a username and password (details will be attached to your encrypted email).
 Once you have created this account, you are able to log-in at any time.

-For all of the requested documentation, it is suggested you either scan the documents and save screen shots as PDF, or take a picture and save as JPEG (picture).
+For all of the requested documentation, it is suggested you either scan the documents and save screen shots as PDF or take a picture and save as JPEG (picture).
 All of these types of documents can be ATTACHED to an encrypted email via the portal.
-Please ensure the quality of the picture is of good clarity and reasonable size so the practice advisor can read it easily.
+Please ensure the quality of the picture is of good clarity and reasonable size so the operations advisor can read it easily.

 PLEASE NOTE: compressed files are NOT permitted